dreamcatcher-tech/network/Inbox/2024-04-09 1427 making the deploychain browseable.md

 System chain would be a blank repo with an io.json file that only allowed access to some particular pubkeys.

 Pierce would need to be signed so we know it comes from the users device.
 The keys would belong to the device, and would get rotated periodically.

+But now we can make two clients connected to the same engine, and interact with each other, to model triggers and interactions, without making fully fledged browser clients or other heavy ways of getting multi client interactions.

+A client could be called as a side effect of another chain, if it knew the address to pierce in to.